-Covid-19 Editor's Note: We took this trip in early 2020 before the pandemic hit.
-As of January 7th, 2021, air travelers to Canada five years of age or older are required to present a negative Covid-19 test 72 hours before departure and quarantine for 14 days upon arrival.
+Covid-19 Note: We took this trip in early 2020 before the pandemic hit.
+Canada has aggressively limited entry into the country to control exposure and spread.
+Here are current restrictions and rules.
 Train travel is gradually returning to service in Western Canada with changes to onboard service and limited train routes.

-ALBERTA, CA — With spectacular snow-capped peaks, frozen glaciers, cozy mountain towns, castle lodges, and the longest ski season in North America, Jasper and Banff National Park are little slices of paradise for winter enthusiasts around the world.
-The slopes on the four mountains — Marmot Basin, Mount Norquay, Sunshine Village, and Lake Louise Ski Resort — are uncrowded, with wide open runs and reasonable lift tickets compared to U.S. destinations.
-With fresh powder through May, a ski vacation can be the sole reason for visitors, but there's plenty to do off-piste.
+ALBERTA, CA — With spectacular snow-capped peaks, frozen glaciers, cozy mountain towns, castle lodges, and the longest ski season in North America, Jasper and Banff National Parks are little slices of paradise for winter enthusiasts around the world.
+The slopes on the four mountains — Marmot Basin, Mount Norquay, Sunshine Village, and Lake Louise Ski Resort — are uncrowded, with wide open runs and reasonable lift tickets (especially when compared to U.S. destinations).
+With fresh powder through May, a ski vacation can be the sole reason for a visit, but there's plenty to do off-piste.
 Snowshoeing, dog sledding, ice skating, and guided wildlife tours are all available for those keen on finding winter wonderland without strapping on ski boots.
-And for those who'd rather warm up than suit up, there are multiple thermal pools and hot springs to visit, grand lodges with excellent spas, high-alpine restaurants, and popular whiskey distilleries and brewpubs to explore in the picturesque mountain towns.
+Those who'd rather warm up than suit up will find multiple thermal pools and hot springs to visit, grand lodges with excellent spas, high Alpine restaurants, and whiskey distilleries and brewpubs aplenty in the picturesque mountain towns.

-And for the ultimate way to reach solitude and unplug in the majestic Rocky Mountains, take the scenic route aboard VIA Rail's The Canadian glass-domed train ride that winds through the mountains and ice valleys with luxury sleeper cars, dinner on board, and cozy nooks to stare out at the scenery.
-With frequent departures from Vancouver or Toronto, adding a night or two on the train to your itinerary is easy, with rail tour operators like Vacations By Rail offering travel packages including transportation to and from the parks, hotel accommodations, and guided wildlife tours and expeditions.
+The ultimate way to reach solitude and unplug in the majestic Rocky Mountains may be the scenic route aboard VIA Rail's The Canadian glass-domed train ride.
+It winds through the mountains and ice valleys with luxury sleeper cars, dinner on board, and cozy nooks made for staring at the passing scenery.
+With frequent departures from Vancouver or Toronto, adding a night or two on the train to any itinerary is easy.
+Rail tour operators like Vacations By Rail offering travel packages including transportation to and from the parks, hotel accommodations, and guided wildlife tours and expeditions.

 Jasper National Park